Postgraduate Scholarship Skills

-This programme will prepare you for career progression into research, academia and related employment fields.
-With growing interest in biotechnology fuelled by the COVID-19 pandemic, it is anticipated that new research and work opportunities will arise.
+This programme will prepare you for career progression in the medical and pharmaceutical industries, scientific research, or teaching and academia.
+With growing interest in novel treatments and therapies fuelled by the COVID-19 pandemic, it is anticipated that new research and work opportunities will arise.

-The course can open up career opportunities in research, teaching and many other professions, including cosmetic science, animal health, food science, medical laboratory research, patent law, scientific journalism and health and safety.
+The broader relevance of course content can also open up career opportunities in many other professions, including cosmetic science, animal health, food science, medical laboratory research, patent law, scientific journalism and health and safety.

 Course alumni have secured roles working as research associates, in technical roles, or with pharmaceutical companies.